PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.3.2 Company Certificate Feedback: Rejected

-Certificate is rejected by DPCC with one or multiple reasons.
+Certificate is rejected by Certificate Receiver with one or multiple reasons.

 ```json
 {